scroll to top

 Library Card Responsibility

-Library card holders apply for the right to use the services and facilities of Chatham Area Public Library and agree to abide by the rules of the Library and fees charged to their library card accounts.
+Library cardholders apply for the right to use the materials and equipment of Chatham Area Public Library and agree to abide by the rules of the Library and fees charged to their library card accounts.
 Cardholders understand that they are solely responsible for items checked out with their library card.
 Chatham Area Public Library Cards are not transferable.
-The Chatham Area Public Library is not responsible for damages direct, or indirect, resulting from the borrowing or use of Library materials or its equipment.
+The Chatham Area Public Library is not responsible for damages, direct or indirect, resulting from the borrowing or use of Library materials or its equipment.

-A child's parent/legal guardian will assume responsibility for charges incurred while the child is in their care.
+A parent or legal guardian is responsible for items checked out on juvenile cards.
 Legal guardians are responsible for notifying the Library when the child is no longer in their care.

 A Chatham Area Public Library card is valid when it meets the following conditions: